Trick or Treat (1952 film): Plot

-Upon arriving back at Donald's house, Hazel sprays the potion on an assortment of objects (a Jack-o'-lantern, a can of paint, three fence posts, and a gate) causing them to become animated or anthropomorphic.
-Donald, stunned at the magic being displayed before him, immediately gives in and agrees to treat his nephews, but when Hazel refers to him as a pushover, he changes his mind.
-Donald then locks his pantry and swallows the key.
-Hazel then uses the potion on Donald's feet to give her control of their maneuverability and commands them to kick out the key, causing Donald to perform a crazy dance.
-But when the key is kicked out, Donald throws it under the pantry door.
+Upon arriving back at Donald's house, Hazel sprays the potion on an assortment of objects (a jack-o'-lantern, a can of paint, three fence posts, and a gate) causing them to become animated or anthropomorphic.
+Donald, stunned at the magic being displayed before him, immediately gives in and agrees to treat his nephews, but when Hazel refers to him as a pushover, he changes his mind, locks his pantry and swallows the key.
+Hazel uses the potion on Donald's feet to give her control of their maneuverability and commands them to kick out the key, causing Donald to perform a crazy dance while Hazel plays her broom like a guitar and sings to the dance.
+This also causes Donald to get his rear poked by a cactus that was turned big by Hazel and burned by the fireplace, successfully getting the key out of his stomach.
+However, Donald makes things worse by throwing the key under the pantry door.
 Enraged, Hazel casts a spell "that's double-grim!" on Donald's feet by spraying them even harder and ordering them to "smash that door down" with Donald.
-This is initially unsuccessful, so Hazel commands him to take a longer start (About a mile or two!), and he literally runs even faster right before he rams down the pantry door and is left unconscious on the floor in defeat.
+This is initially unsuccessful, so Hazel commands him to take a longer start, and he runs even faster right before he rams down the pantry door and is left unconscious on the floor in defeat.

 In the end, Huey, Dewey, and Louie collect their treats and Hazel flies off into the night.
-A final shot shows the enchanted Jack-o'-lantern from earlier suddenly pop onto the screen saying "Boo!" to the viewers before smiling.
+A final shot shows the enchanted jack-o'-lantern from earlier suddenly popping onto the screen saying "Boo!" to the viewers before smiling.